mjschultz/django-tastefulpy/docs/tools.rst

 Tools
 =====

-Here are some tools that might help in interacting with the API that Tastypie
+Here are some tools that might help in interacting with the API that Tastefulpy
 provides: